24×7 Emergency Spill Response 1300 785 003

 4. Support a Circular Supply Chain

-For example, companies like Patagonia have committed to using recycled materials, such as polyester made from plastic bottles, in their clothing lines.
-In Australia, businesses can source products and materials from local suppliers who have committed to sustainability, helping reduce the carbon footprint of transportation and supporting a more circular local economy.
+For example, companies such as Patagonia will integrate into their clothing lines fabrics made of recycled materials, including polyester from plastic bottles.
+In Australia, firms are able to source products and materials from local suppliers that practice sustainability, which minimises the carbon impact of transportation while enhancing a circular local economy.

-Moreover, businesses can encourage their suppliers to adopt circular practices by requiring them to demonstrate sustainability through certifications, audits, or environmental policies.
-This helps foster a more sustainable supply chain while aligning business operations with circular economy principles.
+Additionally, businesses can promote circularity with their suppliers by asking suppliers to demonstrate sustainability through certifications, audits, or environmental policies and proactively adopting circular practices.
+This also enhances their sustainable supply chain and aligns businesses operated with circular economy principles.

 5. Invest in Circular Business Models